Skip to main content

 Abstract

-Collection of ephemera relating to Uncle Tom’s Cabin, its original author Harriet Elizabeth Beecher Stowe, and her family.
+Autographs, correspondence, and images of Uncle Tom’s Cabin author and Brunswick resident Harriet Elizabeth Beecher Stowe and family.

 Immediate Source of Acquisition